mshanemc/processBuilderBlocks/README.md

-Apex classes with invocable methods to allow Process Builder to do more broadly applicable stuff
+Apex classes with invocable methods to allow Process Builder and Flows to do more stuff than what comes out of the box.

 <a href="https://githubsfdeploy.herokuapp.com?owner=mshanemc&repo=processBuilderBlocks">
   <img alt="Deploy to Salesforce"